ndsurgenor/moonshot/README.md

 - 3.4 - User Story: as a Site User I want to be able to sign out from my account so that I know my account cannot be accessed by unauthorised persons

 #### Milestone 4 - Photo Uploads
-- 4.1 - User Story: as a Site User I want to be able to upload my own astrological photos to the site so that they are saved to my account and can be shared with others
+- 4.1 - User Story: as a Site User I want to be able to upload my own astrological photos to the site so that they are shared on the home page and commented on/upvoted by others
-- 4.2 - User Story: as a Site User I want to include specific details such as keywords, date, time, location etc. with my uploaded photos so that those details can be dispalyed alongside the photo for the benefit of other users
+- 4.2 - User Story: as a Site User I want to include specific details such as keywords, date, time, location etc. with my uploaded photos so that those details can be displayed alongside the photo for the benefit of other users
 - 4.3 - User Story: as a Site User I want to be able to update the details of any photo I have added so that I can correct mistakes or add new information if required
 - 4.4 - User Story: as a Site User I want to be able to delete any photo I have added so that I can remove my photos from the site if I so desire
 - 4.5 - Dev Goal: write defensive code to prevent anyone from accessing the ability to update/delete posts which were not specifically uploaded by them

 #### Milestone 5 - Home & Profile Pages
-- 5.1 - User Story: as a Site Visitor/User I want to view all user posts from the home page so I can see the latest content when first accessing the site
+- 5.1 - User Story: as a Site Visitor/User I want to view all user photos from the home page so I can see the latest content when first accessing the site
-- 5.2 - User Story: as a Site User I want to be able to continously scroll through posts so that I don't have to navigate between and reload multiple pages
+- 5.2 - User Story: as a Site User I want to be able to continously scroll through photos so that I don't have to navigate between and reload multiple pages
-- 5.3 - User Story: as a Site User I want to be able to search for posts using tags/keywords so I can view content specifically related to those tags/keywords and specific users
+- 5.3 - User Story: as a Site User I want to be able to search photos with keywords (title, feature, user, etc.) so I can view content specifically related to those tags/keywords
-- 5.4 - User Story: as a Site User I want to be able to select an individual post from the feed so I can view details, comments, and upvotes directly associated with that photo
+- 5.4 - User Story: as a Site User I want to be able to select an individual photo from the feed so I can view details, comments, and upvotes directly associated with that photo
 - 5.5 - User Story: as a Site User I want to be able to access a personalised profile page so that I can add an avatar and personal bio

 #### Milestone 6 - Community Interaction
-- 6.1 User Story: as a Site User I want to be able to upvote other users posts so that I can show my appreciation for their photography
+- 6.1 User Story: as a Site User I want to be able to upvote other users photos so that I can show my appreciation for their photography
-- 6.2 User Story: as a Site User I want to be able to comment on other users posts so that I can ask questions and/or start a discussion about the photo
+- 6.2 User Story: as a Site User I want to be able to comment on other users photos so that I can ask questions and/or start a discussion about the photo
-- 6.3 - User Story: as a Site User I want to view a feed of those posts I've upvoted so I have easy access to those posts I've shown a particular interest in
+- 6.3 - User Story: as a Site User I want to view a feed of those photos I've upvoted so I have easy access to those posts I've shown a particular interest in
-- 6.4 - User Story: as a Site User I want to view a feed of those posts I've commented on so I have easy access to posts where I am involved in a discussion thread
+- 6.4 - User Story: as a Site User I want to view a feed of those photos I've commented on so I have easy access to posts where I am involved in a discussion thread

 ## Scope

 Using these milestones, goals, and stories to guide my thinking, the following was planned as the Scope of the project:

 - Responsive Design:
-  - Resizing on all devices from 360px upwards
+  - Resizing on all devices from 320px upwards (consideration for 280px+ also given)
   - Toggle menu for navbar links at smaller sizes
-- Home page displaying the latest uploads and links appropriate to logged-out/in status:
+- Home page displaying the latest uploads and links appropriate to logged-out/in status (for * see below):
   - Home (available to all users)
   - Sign Up  (logged-out)
   - Sign In  (logged-out)
-  - 'MySky' (logged-in; _see below_)
-- Links and features only available to logged-in users of the site:
+  - Upload  (logged-in)
+  - Profile* (logged-in)
+  - Gear* (logged-in)
+  - Account* (logged-in)
+  - Sign Out* (logged-in)
+- Features appearing on the site as appropriate:
+  - Gallery with 'masonary' layout for photo feeds (Home, Profile)
-  - Infite scroll of feed on home page
+  - Infite scroll on photo feeds (Home, Profile)
-  - Ability to search for photos using tags/keywords
+  - Ability to search for photos using filters/search bar (Home signed-in, Profile)
-  - 'MySky' options showing the users' own photos/only photos they have upvoted
-  - Ability to upvote/comment on other users' photos
+  - Ability to star (like)/comment on other users' photos
-- Stylised error pages which help guie users back to appropriate areas of the site
+  - User avatar appearing in navbar
+  - Pages marked * above in dropdown menu when viewed on medium/large screens
+- Stylised 404 papge

 ## Structure

 With Strategy and Scope now in place, focus shifted to setting acceptance criteria for each of the above, thereby informing exactly what features to include as part of the project.
 These acceptance criteria were added to each Dev Goal and User Story on the aforementioned Kanban board to act as an insurance that task would be completed to the fullest extent needed.

-### Features
+### Features/Components
 Hovering over a reference (Ref) number below will display a description of that Dev Goal/User Story while clicking the link will return you to the relevant Milestone section of this document.

 **Milestone**|**Ref**|**Type**|**Acceptance Criteria/Features**